July 13-14: Doris Ortiz Mexican Herbalism Traditions

 We try to make classes affordable to everyone yet economically viable for teachers.
-We ask that you pay within a spectrum of $40-75 for a single class.
 The lower end of the scale applies to people on the lower bracket of income level, single parents, famers and artists.
 We trust that you will honor our sliding scale policy and make the decision based on your personal ability to offer the proper exchange for classes.
 You can choose to pay by clicking the donate button at the bottom of the page and entering the the price that feels accurate to you.
 Please make sure to let us know which class your are signing up for by filling out the form as well.

 Tribally Affiliated people of NM may pay on a donation basis this can include donations of fruit, food, money, or whatever you feel the teacher would appreciate.